Patrick Foletti

-Patrick Foletti (born 27 May 1974) is a former Swiss goalkeeper who currently works as a goalkeeper coach for the Switzerland national football team.
+Patrick Foletti (born 27 May 1974) is a Swiss former goalkeeper who currently works as a goalkeeper coach for the Switzerland national football team.

 Club career

 Foletti started his professional career in his hometown at Mendrisio before moving to Grasshoppers, where he was mainly a substitute.
 During his tenure, he started 3 UEFA Champions League matches in 1995.

 He moved to FC Schaffhausen in 1997 and later to FC Luzern in 1999, where he was a starter.
 In 2002, after a shortage of goalkeepers at Derby County, he was brought in on loan and appeared twice, first coming off the bench for the injured Andy Oakes in a 3–0 win vs Leicester City and playing the whole match in a 3–4 loss against Everton exactly one month later.

 Foletti moved back to Switzerland in the following season, joining SC Kriens where he played until his retirement in 2007.